History and Current Efforts of Women For Decency

 Current Projects of Women for Decency

-Betrayal Trauma Recovery leads women to use recovery tools as they deal with a husband's pornography addiction and emotional abuse, teaching them the skills to keep themselves and their children safe from the behaviors of active addicts.
+Betrayal Trauma Recovery leads women to use recovery tools as they deal with a husband's pornography addiction and emotional abuse, teaching them the skills to keep their homes safe from the behaviors of active addicts.
 We believe that any effort to heal the world without first healing ourselves only prolongs our pain and does not solve the core problems that enable abuse and addiction.
 We have found through painful personal experience that leading the charge against pornography without healing ourselves and our homes intensifies the chaos.